-Ever stared at that dreaded airbag warning light and felt totally lost?
+Have you ever looked at that obnoxious airbag warning light and had absolutely no idea what to do?
 You’re not alone.
-In fact, 95% of mechanics rely on OBD2 scanners to track down airbag issues and get drivers back on the road safely.
-Whether you’re a weekend DIYer or a seasoned pro, this guide will walk you through the top tips to master airbag diagnostics with your scan tool.
+As a matter of fact, 95% of mechanics use OBDII scanners when teasing out airbag problems and getting motorists back on the road securely.
+Whether you are a Saturday DIYer or autopro, this article is going to take you through the best tips to complete airbag diagnostic with your scan tool.

 Choosing the Right OBD2 Scanner